Reading the complex reality of India’s Jewish communities: Tiny – but still expanding

 Still, even if we agree that identity, in all its multi-faceted dimensions, is constructed and can always be reconstructed, there are particularly consequential implications when it comes to Jewishness.
 Part of the reason is Zionism in Israel, which has been explicitly formulated on an encompassing raft of Bible-derived claims that Palestine is the divinely ordained Jewish homeland.

 Much more significant, however, is the omnipresent spectre of anti-Semitism, especially the hateful “blood libel” that has pursued all Jewish communities over many centuries of Christian ascendance.
-Again and again, for close to 2,000 years, they have faced existential and genocidal threats, and forced to flee to hide in remote parts of the world.
+Again and again, for close to 2,000 years, they have faced existential and genocidal threats, and been forced to flee to hide in remote parts of the world.
 It is an unquestionably extraordinary dispersal: just one fascinating case is of the Lemba tribe in Zimbabwe and South Africa, where DNA testing has proven direct Jewish ancestry.

 Does it matter that no such evidence exists for the 21st century Jewish Indians of Manipur, Mizoram and Andhra Pradesh?
 Israeli law doesn’t care, and has always allowed conversion to Judaism as precursor to citizenship, although it approves only one “halachic process” overseen by ultra-conservative Orthodox rabbis.
 How does that sit with “traditional” Jewish communities, who faced down generations of oppression while safeguarding their religious identity?
 What do they think of our burgeoning cohort of Jewish Indians?